LajosPolya/aws-cdk-templates/deploy-nlb-listener-actions/README.md

 `curl http://<nlb_dns>:82` -> Contacts the second EC2 instance

+> [!NOTE]
-Note that the NLB may not respond right away.
+> The NLB may not respond right away.
 If that's the case wait a couple minutes and try again.

 ## Destruction :boom: